 For a Flèches-USA team ride to be certified by RUSA and the ACP, and any regional team awards to be earned:

-- At least 3 team members must legally complete the team's course and arrive at the finish together.
-(Reminder: tandems and other multi-rider vehicles count as one member.)
+- At least 3 team machines must legally complete the team's course and arrive at the finish together.

-- Those team members must have completed a distance of at least 360 km and within 20% of the team's approved route distance.
+- Those team machines must have completed a distance of at least 360 km and within 20% of the team's approved route distance.

 - All riders arriving with this group who have legally completed the course receive credit.
 Riders arriving before or after will not, even if they've legally completed their team's course.